[Originally published: September 13, 2018. Updated: September 7, 2019.]

 A stubborn trend

 When potentially risky behaviors experience an uptick in popularity, health researchers are never far behind—gathering data.
-This year, Krishnan-Sarin and others found a direct link between students at public schools in Connecticut who said they’d used an e-cigarette in the past month and those who went on to smoke regular cigarettes.
+A Yale study last year found that, among students at three Connecticut public schools, those who used e-cigarettes were more likely to smoke regular cigarettes in the future.

 Krishnan-Sarin points to progress that has been made—finally—in recent years to reduce regular cigarette smoking rates among young adults.
 In her opinion, the significant decline is due to the success of large-scale public health campaigns and a general awareness among youth that cigarettes are harmful to health.